Competition Guide

 Deployable Sensor Payload Event

 The ground station shall capture the data transmitted from the payload and display the sensor data in real time.
-The ground station shall calculate the descent rate based on the telemetry received.
+The ground station shall calculate the altitude and descent rate based on the telemetry received.
 The video shall be played back for the judge after retrieving the payload and rocket.

 The ground station shall capture the data transmitted from the payload and display the sensor data in real time.
 The ground station shall calculate the descent rate based on the telemetry received.